 Estimate the standard deviation

-If you have data from previous or similar studies about what you are currently researching than you can use the standard-deviation reported in that data.
-However, it is often the case that there is no prior research for your topic of interest.
-In this case, for the sake of being conservative, set the standard deviation, p = 0.5.
+It’s best to use standard-deviation data from previous or similar studies for your current.
+Often it is the case there is no prior research for your topic of interest.
+In these circumstances, for the sake of being conservative, set the standard deviation, p = 0.5.

-Please note if you are going to use a distribution value other than 0.5 you have the replace p2 with p(1-p) in the initial sample size calculator equation below.
+Please note, if you are planning to use a distribution value other than 0.5, you have the replace p2 with p(1-p) in the initial sample size calculator equation below.

 Find the z-score for the confidence level